Well on his way to becoming one of the world’s leading flutists – Georgia Straight

 From 2005 to 2012 Mark was co-artistic director of the Redshift Music Society, a new music society dedicated to the performance of Canadian composers in alternative venues.
 During this period Redshift produced nearly forty concerts, including the celebrated Vertical Orchestra events in the atrium of the Vancouver Public Library.
 He also helped launch Redshift Records in 2007, as a means of documenting the music of emerging and established Canadian composers.
 Mark remains the principal producer for Redshift Records, and will produce their next release, Ziggurat, featuring trombonist Neal Bennett.

-McGregor’s discography includes Delicate Fires with Tiresias, which features commissioned works by Canadian composers Jocelyn Morlock, Rodney Sharman and Jennifer Butler, and was nominated for a 2008 Western Canadian Music Award.
+McGregor’s discography includes Delicate Fires with Tiresias Duo, which features commissioned works by Canadian composers Jocelyn Morlock, Rodney Sharman and Jennifer Butler, and was nominated for a 2008 Western Canadian Music Award.
 In May 2009, McGregor released his first solo disc, Different Stones: Canadian Music for Multiple Flutes, featuring new works for ten flutes by Christopher Kovarik, Gregory Lee Newsome, James Beckwith Maxwell, Marci Rabe and Jordan Nobles — all recorded multi-track by McGregor.
 This CD was released on the Redshift Records label, and was the recipient of generous funding from the Canada Council for the Arts.
 Different Stones was nominated for “Classical Recording of the Year” at the 2010 Western Canadian Music Awards.
-Upcoming CD releases include Halos of the Moon with Tiresias (due in early 2013) and a new solo disc, Seven Deadly Sins (2014).
+In the Spring of 2013 Tiresias Duo released their double album, Trade Winds, featuring the music of Canadian and Japanese composers, including Kara Gibbs, Chris Kovarik, Derek Charke, Jean Coulthard, Jo Kondo and Toru Takemitsu.
+Mark’s new solo CD, Sins & Fantasies, will be released in the Fall of 2013.

 Mark McGregor’s tuition includes studies at the University of British Columbia, le Conservatoire de Musique de Montréal, the University of Sydney (Australia) and the Stockhausen Courses in Kuerten, Germany.
 His teachers include Sonja Boon, Denis Bluteau, Camille Churchfield, Margaret Crawford, Wilbert Hazelzet, Lorna McGhee, Aurèle Nicolet, Kathleen Rudolph, and the late Samuel Baron.
 In 2007 he received a Professional Musicians grant from the Canada Council for the Arts to undertake a month of specialized studies in Paris with the renowned flutist Pierre Yves Artaud.